 On March 28, 2019, the U.S. District Court for Idaho filed their Memorandum Opinion and Order, dismissing the case.
 Compassion & Choices immediately began working on a Motion for Reconsideration, which was filed with the court on April 11, 2019.

-The case is still on going, and Compassion & Choices continues to work diligently to protect the health care decision-making rights of all people.
-It is simply unfathomable that, in 2020, a woman’s health care directive can be tossed aside if she is pregnant.
+Compassion & Choices is closely monitoring and ready to defend any appeal of this decision.
+Compassion & Choices continues to work diligently to protect the health care decision-making rights of all people.